-The Clinical Management of HIV E-learning Course, led by Prof Jens D. Lundgren and Prof Manuel Battegay, is an online, flexible, open access course.
+The Clinical Management of HIV Online Course, led by Prof Jens D. Lundgren and Prof Manuel Battegay, is an online, flexible, open access course.
 It is available to anyone who wishes to participate, free of charge, but is especially aimed at clinicians in Eastern Europe and Central Asia.
 Available in both Russian and English, the course will provide an in-depth understanding of the scope and manifestations of HIV-related diseases, their prevention, management, and care.
 Special emphasis will be placed on co-infections and co-morbidities as well as state-of-the-art treatment of HIV according to international guidelines from EACS and WHO.

 Want to know more?

 Contact the coordinators of the Clinical Management of HIV Online Course: